 If you plan to freeze fresh fiddleheads, they must be blanched first.
 To blanch fiddleheads, boil them for 2 minutes, remove and then rinse under cold water.
 Blanched fiddleheads can be stored in an airtight resealable freezer bag for up to one year.
 Previously frozen fiddleheads should still be cooked according to the directions mentioned above before eating.

-https://www.foodandwine.com/blogs/everything-you-need-know-about-fiddlehead-fernsWith a taste and texture similar to asparagus or green beans, fiddleheads are a culinary delicacy with gourmet status.
-Fiddleheads are best eaten on their own, drizzled with olive oil and seasoned with salt and pepper.
+Fiddleheads taste similar to asparagus and have a crunchy texture like green beans.
+They' re best eaten on their own, drizzled with olive oil and seasoned with salt and pepper.

-Of course, there are plenty of other ways to prepare fiddleheads - from soups to stir-fries to ice cream.
+But, of course, there are plenty of other ways to enjoy fiddleheads - in soups, pastas, egg dishes, stir-fries, even ice cream!
 Fiddleheads go especially well with cheese, tomato and cream sauces.